surazkarn/surazkarn/README.md

 He has good knowledge of Data Structures and Algorithms.
 He loves exploring and learning new technologies.

-## Check out some of his projects below
+## Check out some of my projects below

 ### Backend Projects
 - Airline Management System